 When the chemicals or other products arrive on site, or are produced and stored, the primary containers must always be properly labeled according to OSHA standards.
 Information such as what the chemical is, how it is to be used, and how to respond to an emergency should be clearly displayed on a safety label that is securely affixed to the container.

-With this in mind, most facilities have an industrial label printer (similar to this) on site so they can create the high quality labels that they need for these situations.
+With this in mind, most facilities have an industrial label printer on site so they can create the high quality labels that they need for these situations.
 There are many instances, however, when the chemicals are moved to other areas during use.
 When this is the case, the regulations regarding the proper labeling also change.

 In addition, there are also many other situations where a label can be used to help improve the safety or efficiency of a specific process.
 Understanding how and when industrial labeling should be used is very important for all facilities.